 Position the positive (red) electrode in the ventral midline at the level of the bulbus arteriosus, i.e., at 1-2 mm above an imaginary line connecting the two lower edges of the operculums (Figure 4A).

-Using the positive electrode as the reference, position the negative (black) electrode caudally and 0.5-1.0 mm left laterally, at a distance greater than the maximal apicobasal length of the adult zebrafish ventricle (Figure 4A).
+Position the negative (black) electrode caudally and 0.5-1.0 mm left laterally to the positive electrode, at a distance greater than the maximal apicobasal length of the adult zebrafish ventricle (Figure 4A).

 Position the reference (green) electrode caudally, near the anal region.